 If you need help don’t hesitate to pop us a call on 02084327333 or email email@example.com.

 Yes, if you know how — or have an adviser who does — there are a number of ways to keep the cost of Income Protection down.
 This lets you get the cover you need that fits your budget.

 IMPORTANT NOTICE 🧐

 Some ways to cut premiums impact how comprehensive your plan will be.
-We therefore feel it’s important to speak to an independent protection expert for help getting the balance right between coverage and affordability.
+To get the right balance it’s important to speak to an independent protection expert.
+If you need advice call us on 02084327333 or email firstname.lastname@example.org.

 When will you likely be able to retire?

 It’s an important question, as your cease age determines Income Protection premiums.
 The longer you need the policy, the higher your premiums will be due to the greater risk of an Income Protection claim as you age.